 Working with industry associations and directly with policy makers and regulators to provide advice and analysis on potential regulations.
-We work with governments to ensure that new and leading climate policy encourages technological innovation and deployment to achieve costeffective GHG emissions reductions and energy efficiency while maintaining competitiveness of Canada's upstream oil and gas industry.
+We work with governments to ensure that new and leading climate policy encourages technological innovation and deployment to achieve cost-effective GHG emissions reductions and energy efficiency while maintaining competitiveness of Canada's upstream oil and gas industry.

-Details of exceptions (if applicable) and your organization's proposed alternative approach to the policy, law or regulation

-Support an outcome based approach to methane regulation that considers competitiveness, effectiveness, and support for technology development.
+Details of exceptions (if applicable) and your organization's proposed alternative approach to the policy, law or regulation Support an outcome based approach to methane regulation that considers competitiveness, effectiveness, and support for technology development.

-Have you evaluated whether your organization's engagement is aligned with the goals of the Paris Agreement?
+Have you evaluated whether your organization's engagement on this policy, law, or regulation is aligned with the goals of the Paris Agreement?